-When you hear the words "counterfeit designer fashion", one would assume the conversation is about to be steered towards those obviously fake Louis Vuitton shoes or Chanel handbags that are sold on the footpaths of foreign countries.
+When you hear the words "counterfeit designer fashion", one would assume the conversation is about to be steered towards those obviously fake Louis Vuitton shoes or Chanel handbags that are sold at second-hand markets.
 Well unfortunately, they aren't the only knock-offs out there, and there are more replica designer products available than you'd first think.
 As the counterfeit market continues to grow, factories are ripping off more and more original products quicker than you can say Prada.

 If it's highly coveted, there's most likely fake to be found.
 And the sad thing is, the quality of some counterfeit products can be so high that it's hard for the average shopper to tell the difference.
 But no matter how close it comes to looking like its exact copy, at the end of the day, it's not the real deal.

 It's not all bad news though, through second-hand online boutiques like The Real Real and Vestiaire Collective, the prospect of owning legitimate, second-hand designer pieces has become realistic and highly accessible.
 The catch?
 There is no catch.
 Products that are sold through verified websites have to go through serious levels of quality control before it's available online for the public to purchase.

 We investigated further to see what the experts had to say and spoke to Victoire Boyer Chammard, head of Vestiaire Collective's authentication department, to learn just how we can be more conscious of our designer decisions and spot a counterfeit.

 Keep scrolling to read the interview and to shop our favourite second-hand designer items.

 WHO WHAT WEAR AUSTRALIA: How can you spot a counterfeit handbag?